Last Updated: April 3, 2024

 Drescher has appeared in various film and TV roles, including the movies "This Is Spinal Tap" (1984) and "The Beautician and the Beast" (1997).

 Aside from acting, Drescher is a cancer survivor and has become an outspoken healthcare advocate.
-She authored the book "Cancer Schmancer" in 2002, which turned into a movement with the mission of transforming people from patients into medical consumers.
+She authored the 2002 book "Cancer Schmancer," which turned into a movement with the mission of transforming people from patients into medical consumers.

 Early Life

-Fran Drescher was born Francine Joy Drescher on September 30, 1957 in Flushing, Queens, New York.
+Fran Drescher was born Francine Joy Drescher on September 30, 1957, in Flushing, Queens, New York.
 Her mother was a bridal consultant, and her father worked as a naval systems analyst.
-She grew up in Kew Garden Hills, Queens with her older sister, and they were raised Jewish.
+Fran grew up in Kew Garden Hills, Queens, with her older sister, and they were raised Jewish.
 Her family originates from Southeast and Central Europe.
-Her maternal great grandmother emigrated from Romania to the United States, and her father's family originated from Poland.
-When she was sixteen, Drescher was a runner-up for Miss New York Teenager.
-She attended Parson's Junior High School in Flushing, and then went to Hillcrest High School in Jamaica, Queens.
+Her maternal great-grandmother emigrated from Romania to the United States, and her father's family originated from Poland.
+When she was 16, Drescher was a runner-up for Miss New York Teenager.
+She attended Parson's Junior High School in Flushing and then went to Hillcrest High School in Jamaica, Queens.
 At Hillcrest, one of her classmates was comedian Ray Romano.
-She graduated in 1975 and enrolled at Queens College, City University of New York for a brief period.
-Because all of the acting classes were full, she dropped out and enrolled in cosmetology school.
+Fran graduated in 1975 and enrolled at Queens College, City University of New York, for a brief period.
+Because all the acting classes were full, she dropped out and enrolled in cosmetology school.

 Early Career

-Fran Drescher made her film debut in the 1977 with a small role in the John Travolta led dance film "Saturday Night Fever."
-The next year she starred alongside Jay Leno in the biographical drama "American Hot Wax," which was based on the story of disc jockey Alan Freed.
+Drescher made her film debut in 1977 with a small role in the John Travolta-led dance film "Saturday Night Fever."
+The next year, she starred alongside Jay Leno in the biographical drama "American Hot Wax," which was based on the story of disc jockey Alan Freed.
 She had a supporting role in Wes Craven's television horror film "Stranger in Our House" that year as well.
-In 1980, she had supporting roles in the teen comedy "Hollywood Knights" and in the comedy "Gorp."
+In 1980, Fran had supporting roles in the teen comedy "Hollywood Knights" and the comedy "Gorp."
 She starred alongside Dan Aykroyd in the 1983 comedy "Doctor Detroit."

-In 1984, she appeared in the cult classic "This Is Spinal Tap" as well as in the comedy musical "Thee Rosebud Beach Hotel."
-She spent the remainder of the eighties taking guest roles in television shows including "Night Court," "Who's the Boss?," "Charmed Lives," "Once A Hero," and "The Magical World of Walt Disney."
+In 1984, Drescher appeared in the cult classic "This Is Spinal Tap" as well as in the comedy musical "The Rosebud Beach Hotel."
+She spent the remainder of the '80s taking guest roles in television shows such as "Night Court," "Who's the Boss?," "Charmed Lives," "Once A Hero," and "The Magical World of Walt Disney."
 She ended the decade with appearances in the comedy films "The Big Picture," "UHF," and "Wedding Band.

 Fran Drescher net worth